Bloom: Designing for LLM-Augmented Behavior Change Interactions: Bloom: System Overview

 \subsection{Active Choices Program}

-Bloom implements the Stanford Active Choices Program~\cite{king2002stanford}, an evidence-based, scientifically validated counseling program for PA promotion developed by researchers at the Stanford University School of Medicine~\cite{wilcox2006results, wilcox2008active, king2007ongoing, king2014exercise, castro2011physical}.
-Active Choices is grounded in the Transtheoretical Model~\cite{prochaska1997transtheoretical} and Social Cognitive Theory~\cite{bandura1999social}, and many Active Choices facilitators are trained in MI~\cite{miller2023motivational}.
-Bloom's LLM coaching agent directly draws on the program's structure for onboarding conversations, exercise planning, and check-in conversations.
-To adapt Active Choices to a digital format, Bloom adds several additional behavior change interactions, described in the following section.
+Bloom implements the Stanford Active Choices Program~\cite{king2002stanford}, an evidence-based, scientifically validated counseling program for PA promotion, typically delivered via phone, developed by researchers at the Stanford University School of Medicine~\cite{wilcox2006results, wilcox2008active, king2007ongoing, king2014exercise, castro2011physical}.
+Active Choices is grounded in the Transtheoretical Model~\cite{prochaska1997transtheoretical} and Social Cognitive Theory~\cite{bandura1999social}.
+While Active Choices is not a motivational interviewing program, it does advocate for a facilitative communication style and many facilitators are trained in motivational interviewing~\cite{miller2023motivational}.

+Active Choices facilitators follow a structured sequence of conversations with each client, beginning with an onboarding conversation and continuing with regular check-ins.
+The program provides guidance on communication style and topics to discuss, such as tailoring support to the client's stage of change, collaboratively setting and reviewing weekly goals, and problem-solving common barriers.
+It also provides safety considerations drawn from the American College of Sports Medicine~\cite{acsm2025}.

+Bloom's LLM coaching agent directly encodes the program's structure and content for onboarding conversations, PA planning, and check-in conversations in its prompts (described in further detail below).
+To adapt Active Choices to a digital format, Bloom adds UI elements for planning, activity tracking, and data visualizations.
+Bloom also introduces interactions not present in the original program, including a garden-based ambient display and push notifications.